beeb/lp-rescue-contract/README.md

 In our case, the `mint` function was never called before, because it would revert if one of the balances was zero.
 If both balances are non-zero, then LP tokens can be minted, the balances `sync`ed and `LPRescue` would not be needed.

+## Additional notes

+Due to how the pair contract is coded, when minting liquidity tokens, the pre-existing reserve value will be subtracted from the pair's balance before minting the liquidity tokens.
+This is usually insignificant as malicious actors send a very small amount of tokens to get the pair in this stuck state, since those tokens are lost to them.

 ## Hardhat commands

 ```shell